XBCD - Now with windows 10 love!

-Pulling directly from the xbcd.inf file is a list of vendor ID’s you may find within device manager that will verify that your controller does indeed work with the XBCD driver.
+Pulling directly from the xbcd.inf file is a list of vendor IDs you may find within the device manager that will verify that your controller does indeed work with the XBCD driver.
 Keep in mind these are only the drivers detected.
 If you have a controller not listed here you can manually install but success may not be guaranteed.
-For example, my Pelican Wireless Controllers and my Pump-It-Up Dance Pads for Xbox I had to manual install and it works despite not being on the drivers listing.
+For example, my Pelican Wireless Controllers and my Pump-It-Up Dance Pads for Xbox I had to manually install and it works despite not being on the driver's listing.

 Original Xbox Controller for XBCD

 |Competition Pro Steering Wheel

 |Thrustmaster Modena GT